Ingredient explorer

 Partially supported because transparency-focused guidance and professional review norms support the direction of this interpretation, but the exact signal effect is internal.

-Matched ingredients: Wild-caught salmon
+Matched ingredients: Beef

 Targeted fiber support

-positiveTargeted fibers such as pumpkin or chicory can support stool quality and digestive tolerance.
+Supportive contextTargeted fibers such as pumpkin or chicory can support stool quality and digestive tolerance.

 Partially supportedRefs 2low